shopware/shopware/src/Docs/_new/4-how-to/210-custom-rule.md

 ```

-As you can see, this is decorating the `RuleConditionService` by using it's name `ruleConditionDataProviderService`, which is defined [here](https://github.com/shopware/platform/blob/master/src/Administration/Resources/administration/src/app/main.js#L47).
+As you can see, this is decorating the `RuleConditionService` by using its name `ruleConditionDataProviderService`, which is defined [here](https://github.com/shopware/platform/blob/master/src/Administration/Resources/administration/src/app/main.js#L47).
 The decoration then adds a new condition called 'lunar_eclipse'.
 Make sure to match the name you've used in the `getName` method in PHP.
 It comes with a custom component `swag-lunar-eclipse`, which you have to create later on, as well as an label.
 Also note the second line, which already imports your not yet existing component.